gd32/biostat-203b-2020-winter/hw4/README.md

 ![Neural net](https://github.com/gd32/biostat-203b-2020-winter/blob/develop/hw4/images/nnr.png)

 The neural network regression performed slightly better than the reduced linear model.
-While the performance gain was minimal, it is possible that increasing the number of hidden layers would improve model performance.
+While the performance gain was minimal, it is possible that increasing the number of hidden layers or nodes would improve model performance.

 ## Conclusion